johnbumgarner/sotu_speeches_text_analysis/README.md

 </p>

 <p align="justify">
 The applause metrics were generated from the unverified corpuses obtained from the multiple websites, including the White House.
-The applause metrics indicate that President Trump's State of the Union addresses for 2019 and 2018 received the highest levels of applause over a 17 year period.
-The average applause number per speech for the same 17 year period was 55.
-Additional analysis is required to determine what topics garnered applause and if this applause was bipartisan or partisan in nature.
+The average applause number per speech was 55.
+President Trump's State of the Union addresses for 2019 and 2018 received the highest levels of applause for speeches in the corpus that was analyzed.

+Additional analysis is required to determine what topics garnered applause from the audience and if the applause was bipartisan or partisan in nature.
 </p>

 <p align="center"><br>
 <img src="https://github.com/johnbumgarner/sotu_nlp_experiments/blob/master/sotu_charts/sotu_applause_metrics.png">
 </p>